Austin Friars: History

 At the request of the Diocese of Lancaster, the Order of Saint Augustine founded Austin Friars School, a day and boarding grammar school, to provide a Catholic education for boys in Cumbria and the city of Carlisle.
 The property was originally used by the Sisters of the Sacred Heart who had founded a school there before leaving for Newcastle upon Tyne in 1903 (and subsequently establishing Sacred Heart Catholic High School) and the Poor Sisters of Nazareth who ran an orphanage.
 It was then acquired by the Augustinians in 1951 and has been occupied by the school ever since.
 Girls were admitted in 1986.
 Boarding ceased in 1998 due to declining interest.

 St Monica's, a coeducational junior school, was founded by parents as an independent charity when St Gabriel's closed.
 It was relocated to the same site as Austin Friars in 1985.

 The two schools legally merged in 2003 and were renamed Austin Friars St Monica's School.
 It became a trust after the last Augustinian priest, Father Bernard Rolls, who had himself been a pupil at the school, left for another assignment in 2005.
 Since then, the school has been operated entirely by lay staff and board of governors.
 It maintains its Catholic ethos and religious character.

 In September 2015, the School was renamed as 'Austin Friars'.

-Houses

-The school has three houses: Clare, Lincoln and Stafford.
-Determination of the house a pupil belongs to is random apart from when a relative (most usually a sibling) has previously belonged to a house.
-Each house has associated House Captains (usually one boy and one girl), along with a Head Boy and Head Girl (School Captains) and their Deputies that can be chosen from any house.
-Prefects are expected to perform various duties such as monitoring hallways etc. There is a voting system where each form group will receive a list of candidates to be house captain or school captain.

-Each year the School produces a musical or play and termly concerts are held in the School's Chapel.
-There are regular visits to theatres, concerts and galleries and school visits to the continent.
-The School Charities Committee also produces a very successful Fashion Show with proceeds supporting the work of Eden Valley Hospice (Jigsaw Children's Hospice) and Hospice at Home (Carlisle & North Lakeland).
-The school donates at least £10000 to local, national and international charities each year.